MaryamJamal89/truck_driver_location_tracker/README.md

 # truck_driver_location_tracker

-## Flutter & Firebase Take Home Project Brief: Truck Driver LocationTracker
+## Flutter & Firebase Take Home Project Brief: Truck Driver Location Tracker

 Implement a simple location tracker app using Firebase Auth and Cloud Firestore.
 On first launch, the app lets users sign in with Firebase. (use anonymous sign-in for simplicity).